Introduction

 To learn more about Moku:Go, contact info@liquidinstruments.com.

-To learn more about how Professor Clark is redefining engineering education with Moku:Go, read about his course, Automating the Future with Moku:Go, or listen to his exclusive webinar here.
+To learn more about how Professor Clark is redefining engineering education with Moku:Go, check out his course, Automating the Future with Moku:Go, or listen to his exclusive webinar here.